aws-samples/aws-hybrid-storage-workshop/scenario-1/module-2/README.md

 ## 3. Connect the windows server to the gateway volume

 Now comes the fun part!
-We will now attach the volume from your Volume Gateway Service in Frankfurt to your Windows instance in Ireland, giving that instance access to both local EBS storage in that Ireland at the same time as remotely write data to Frankfurt via the gateway volume.
+We will now attach the volume from your Volume Gateway Service in Frankfurt (eu-central-1) to your Windows instance in Ireland (eu-west-1), giving that instance access to both local EBS storage in that Ireland at the same time as remotely write data to Frankfurt via the gateway volume.

 <details>
 <summary><strong>Connect windows to gateway (expand for details)</strong></summary><p>